kube-agent/kuery/README.md

 ## Use Cases

-1. Any user who wants to interact with their Kubernetes cluster in a more conversational manner
+1. Any user who wants to interact with their Kubernetes cluster in a conversational manner
 2. Users who want to deploy applications and manage resources without having to remember complex commands, or are unaware of the possibilities
-3. Users who want to automate tasks and workflows in their Kubernetes cluster
+3. Users wishing to automate tasks and workflows in their Kubernetes cluster

-## Installation
+## Installation (PoC)

 ### Configuration